 Scientifically, almond flour is the cementing agent of this cake and not wheat flour.
 It is pleasantly nutty and pairs perfectly well with the zesty notes of the whole oranges.

 The recipe uses only 75 grams of flour.
 While this small amount makes this treat a convenient low-carb breakfast, it also serves in absorbing the excess liquid in the orange puree.

-To perk up the cake, I slightly strayed away from the original recipe and added a 1/4 cup of chia seeds, a vanilla splash to tame the impact of 6 eggs, and a dash of cinnamon that can’t go better with oranges.
+To perk up the cake, I strayed slightly away from the original recipe and added a 1/4 cup of chia seeds, a splash of vanilla to tame the impact of 6 eggs, and a dash of cinnamon that can’t go better with oranges.

 Given its high nutritional value, I find this cake to be a filling snack and a wonderful treat that goes super well with afternoon tea.